 “Racial balance is just a word for discrimination, and it’s so often leveled at gifted and talented programs because it’s White and Asian kids that are typically a higher proportion of kids in those programs,” she said.

-“Zohran will ensure our public schools are fully funded with equally distributed resources, strong after-school programs, mental health counselors and nurses, compliant and effective class sizes, and integrated student bodies,” his campaign website pledges.
+“Zohran will ensure our public schools are fully funded with equally distributed resources, strong after-school programs, mental health counselors and nurses, compliant and effective class sizes, and integrated student bodies,” his campaign website says.

 Mr. Mamdani did not respond to an inquiry from The Washington Times.